hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 your job output will be directed to.
 There is no need for quotation marks when defining this path. **Be careful**: when leaving this field blank, this location will default to your ``$VSC_HOME``, which could result in quickly filling up your home directory.

 Next, you'll need to load the module, and start it.
-It is recommended to request an interactive job for this beforehand.
+It is recommended to do this via an interactive job.

 ::